isabella232/branchcheck/README.md

 major.minor-SNAPSHOT.
 Feature branches follow jgitflow naming: major.minor-xx_dddd-SNAPSHOT.
 This check is enabled by default.

 Branchcheck will also iterate over a repository's branches and verify that no two branches have the same stated Maven POM version.
 This check is enabled with the -version-dups switch.

+Output the Maven version stated in ./pom.xml with -pom-version.

 Go install
 ==========